BalmerDemos/AutoPolicyManager/README.md

 **Car Deletion**:
 Successfully delete a car and display its ID.

-# Endpoints
-- Endpoints
-- Index Page: /
-- Car List: /cars
-- Car Details by ID: /car-detail/<id>/
-- Car Update: /update-details/<id>/
-- Update Success: /update-success/<id>/

-# Available Endpoints
+# Available Endpoints (HTML Responses)

-**GET /cars/**
-Retrieves a list of all cars.
+- GET /cars/: Retrieves a list of all cars (HTML page).

-**GET /car-detail/<id>/**
-Fetches detailed information for a specific car by ID.
+- GET /car-detail/<car_id>/: Fetches detailed information for a specific car by ID (HTML page).

-**POST /update-details/<id>/**
-Updates the "color" field for a specific car.
+- POST /update-details/<car_id>/: Updates the "color" field for a specific car (HTML form submission).

-**GET /update-success/<id>/**
-Displays a confirmation message for a successful update.
+- GET /update-success/<car_id>/: Displays a confirmation message for a successful update (HTML page).

-**DELETE /delete-success/<id>/**
-Deletes a specific car by ID and confirms deletion.
+- DELETE/delete-success/<car_id>/: Deletes a specific car by ID and confirms deletion (HTML page).
-Removes an item from the database.

 # Folder Structure
 AutoPolicyManager/